backpacking

 Hut-to-Hut Hiking in the Presidential Range (Part 1)

 Hiking from hut to hut in the Presidential Range in central New Hampshire is truly a once-in-a-lifetime experience.
 This area of the White Mountains is remarkable in many ways.
-Its scenery rivals that of national parks in the Western North America and its treeless alpine tundra seems world away from hustle and bustle of the nearest big cities such as Boston or Montreal.
-Mount Washington, the tallest peak of the Presidential Range, is known to be the most dangerous small mountain in the world due its strong winds and unpredictable weather.
+Its scenery rivals that of national parks in Western North America and its treeless alpine tundra seems a world away from the hustle and bustle of the nearest big cities such as Boston or Montreal.
+Mount Washington, the tallest peak of the Presidential Range, is known to be the most dangerous small mountain in the world due to its strong winds and unpredictable weather.
 Come explore the Presidential Range of the White Mountains, and your memories will certainly last for the rest of your life.

 Hut-to-hut hiking in the White Mountains means trekking the mountain range and spending nights at one of the mountain huts as opposed to sleeping in a tent.
-It is physically less demanding than a traditional backpacking as there is no need to carry hefty backpacks with a tent, food supplies and camping dishware.
+It is physically less demanding than traditional backpacking as there is no need to carry hefty backpacks with a tent, food supplies and camping dishware.

 The huts, operated by Appalachian Mountain Club (AMC) for almost 100 years, provide delicious dinners and breakfasts as well as comfy yet rustic and a bit dusty bunkbeds.
 The first hut in the White Mountains was built by the club as a response to a few fatalities due to hypothermia, and no hiker has been left sleeping outside since then unless they have adequate camping gear weather permitting.